jensyt/timesignal/README.md

 ```

 ## Modifying the Code
 Feel free to modify and add code as you see fit.
-To build the documentation, run `cargo doc` and
+To build the documentation, run `just doc` and
 then open `target/doc/timesignal/index.html`.
-To run unit tests, run `cargo test` or if you have
+To run unit tests, run `just test` or if you have
 [cargo-nextest] run `cargo nextest run`.

+If you don't have [just], you can open and run the commands from `justfile` manually.

 Documentation for the Junghans message format can be found at the top of `src/junghans.rs`.